Jendnice/To_Have_And_To_Honeymoon/notes.md

     6. Watch video on post fetching.
 (Know what's happening here and try to figure out why "data" doesn't need to be read explicitly at end of both post fetch requests.
 Try Toy Tale video, Rails API, or any others.)
     6. Watch Rails API, debugging, and any others.
     7. Watch at least the 3.5 hours Udemy video.
 (Maybe the whole course?)
+    8. Maybe look more into what functions should be under classes and what shouldn't.
+    9. Re-review project specs and check everything.
+(JSON ES6 for fetch, etc.) Look at learning goals at bottom, too!